 Baker University Data Breach Lawsuit Investigation

-On December 19, 2025, Baker University sent data-breach letters to 66 people after determining that unauthorized actors accessed its network in December 2024.
+On December 19, 2025, Baker University sent data-breach letters to 1,130 people (66 in Massachusetts and 1,064 in Texas) after determining that unauthorized actors accessed its network in December 2024.
 If you received a notice, you may have grounds to pursue compensation and access free identity-protection services—contact us today for a free case review.

 Incident Snapshot

-• Data exposed: Names, Social Security numbers, financial-account information, and other personal details
+- Data exposed: Names, Social Security numbers, addresses, financial-account information, government-issued ID numbers, health-insurance details, medical information, and other personal data

 What Happened?